python/cpython/Doc/library/simplexmlrpcserver.rst

 The :mod:`SimpleXMLRPCServer` module provides a basic server framework for XML-RPC servers written in Python.
-Servers can either be free standing, using :class:`SimpleXMLRPCServer`, or embedded in a CGI environment, using :class:`CGIXMLRPCRequestHandler`.
+Servers can either be free standing, using :class:`~SimpleXMLRPCServer.SimpleXMLRPCServer`, or embedded in a CGI environment, using :class:`CGIXMLRPCRequestHandler`.